grafana/opentelemetry-workshop/site/docs/lab2/grafana.md

     - **Span Attributes** apply to Trace Spans, and contain metadata relating to this part of the trace.
 In this example, we only have one span, which captures the HTTP interaction of our app.
 We can see attributes like `http.route` and `url.query` which help observe the detail of this specific request.

-    - **Resource Attributes** contain metadata about the server where our app is running.
-In this workshop, the server is your virtual development environment.
-We can discover attributes like `process.runtime.name` (Java), `host.name`, and so on.
+    - **Resource Attributes** contain metadata about our service, and the environment where it is running.
+We can discover attributes like `telemetry.sdk.language` (Java), `host.name`, and so on.

     :::